Systematic construction of stabilizer codes via gauging abelian boundary symmetries: Introductory example: Clifford-deformed surface codes from abelian higher-form symmetries

 We therefore consider the cubic lattice as being made up of alternating layers of vertical edges followed by a layer of horizontal edges, that we label by ${\msf{\frac{1}{2},\frac{3}{2}},\dots}$ and $\msf{1,2},\dots$ respectively.
 The cubic lattice hence has a physical boundary made up of vertical edges.

-For every layer of vertical edges we associate then these edges with the vertices of a copy of $\square$ and the corresponding $\mbb C[\widehat G]$-valued `matter' degrees of freedom that are not acted upon by the gauging maps $\mc G^1$.
-Analogously, we associate with every horizontal edge the $\mbb C[G]$ degrees of freedom that are not touched by the $\mc G^0$'s.
+For every layer of vertical edges we associate these edges with the vertices of a copy of $\square$ and the corresponding $\mbb C[\widehat G]$-valued `matter' degrees of freedom that are not acted upon by the gauging maps $\mc G^1$.
+Analogously, we associate with every horizontal edge the $\mbb C[G]$-valued degrees of freedom that are untouched by the $\mc G^0$'s.

 Using a { blue} color for edges that carry a copy of the local Hilbert space $\mbb C[\widehat G]$ and { red} for those with a copy of $\mbb C[G]$, one can depict the cubic lattice away from the boundary as follows: